emelysalmeron/Grocery-list/planning/development-strategy.md

 > HTML

-- Will be rendered in javascript handlers.
+- Create a button component that will be rendered in javascript handler using components

 > CSS

-- will be rendered in javascript handlers.
+- will be rendered in javascript handler using components.

 > JavaScript

+1. _data_
+   - An array named `itemsModified` to get the data text modified by the user, will be stored in `state object` file.

-1. _handlers_
+2. _handlers_

-   - Create a handler that prompt the user to add the modification, the new data inputted by the user will modify de data stored, the handler will be stored in handlerEditItemList.js
+   - Create a handler that target the object to be modified, the new data inputted by the user will update de data stored in our state, the handler will be stored in handlerEditItemList.js

-2. _listener_
+3. _listener_

-- Attach a `click` event to the `list input`.
+- Attach a `click` event to the `modify button`.

 ## 5. Mark an item as "done" or "not done"